Drayviz/Team-01-project/README.md

 You can view the state of your allies and enemies by clicking the VIEW PARTY and VIEW ENEMIES buttons, respectively.
 You can also see the tiles of the grid by clicking the SHOW TILES button.
 To see the pieces once again, click the UPDATE STATE button.

-Each piece has a variety of traits: attack, defense, HP, and movement.
+Each piece has a variety of traits: attack, defense, HP, movement, and others.
 Use this to your advantage!

 To move: click any one of your pieces --> click the MOVE button --> click any free tile that is above, below, to the left, or to the right of your piece (not diagonally) --> click the MOVE button again --> click the UPDATE STATE button.